coughy2/CoughlinLab-main/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning & AI
-  - Computational Biology
-  - Drug Discovery
+  - Inborn errors of metabolism
-  - Scientific Computing
+  - Clinical outcomes
-  - Open Science
+  - Bioethics

 # Education to show in About widget
 education: